Celtic68/grbUniformOrdering/WeeklyReflection.md

 #### Tasks Completed:

 * Created the POJOs for User, Player, UniformOrder and Role
+* Created the log4j and hibernate properties files
+* Set up the unit test directory and added the resource files (hibernate, test database, and sql to clean the database)
+* Question answered about hibernate - set up a hibernate config file in the test resources root

 Again, trying to get projects done in other classes has taken time.
 This week will be all EJ as the other projects are ahead of schedule and I need to put the petal to the metal for this class.
 On tap for this week will be to get Hibernate